EnmDR/RATIO/framework.md

 RATIO is an instructional design framework that organizes user-configurable instructions in claude.ai.
 It assigns each instruction to one of five layers—corresponding to the platform's five channels (user preferences, project instructions, style, skills, prompt)—and, within each layer, to a thematic facet that determines the type of content it admits.

+RATIO is a schema, not content.
+It defines the structure, assignment rules, and drafting principles for instructions, but contains no instructions itself.
+A concrete set of instructions assigned to facets for a specific user, project, or task is an **instantiation** of RATIO.
+The framework is stable across instantiations; the content of each facet varies.

 ## Motivation

 Without an explicit architecture, instructions tend to be duplicated across channels, assigned to the wrong channel, or contradicted between layers.
 All three conditions degrade model performance: duplication consumes context window without contributing new signal; misassignment prevents an instruction from activating when it should, or keeps it active when it should not; contradiction introduces ambiguity that the model resolves non-deterministically.